 NBA Playoffs: Celtics' Starting Lineup Against Nets

-The Boston Celtics travel to Brooklyn for Game 1 with the Nets.
+The Boston Celtics will visit the Brooklyn Nets for Game 2 on Tuesday.

-The Boston Celtics are the seventh seed in the Eastern Conference and will be facing the Brooklyn Nets, who are the second seed in the Eastern Conference for Game 1 in Brooklyn on Saturday.
+The Boston Celtics had a six-point lead in Brooklyn over the Nets at halftime of Game 1 but lost the second half by an enormous 17-points when they fell 104-93 on Saturday.

-Last season, the Celtics were in the Eastern Conference Finals, but the 2021 season has been disappointing.
+In Game 2, they will get another chance to stun the Nets in Brooklyn.

-For the game on Saturday, the Celtics have announced their starting lineup, and it can be seen below in a post by FantasyLabs NBA.
+For Tuesday's Game 2 in Brooklyn, the Celtics have announced their starting lineup, and their official lineup can be seen in a post below from FantasyLabs NBA.

-On Saturday for Game 1, the Nets are 8-point favorites, according to FanDuel.
+The Nets are 9-point favorites over the Boston Celtics in Brooklyn for Game 2 on Tuesday, according to FanDuel.

 Related stories on NBA basketball